Naveen Jindal School of Management

-Admission Requirements of the Executive Track Master of Science in Healthcare Leadership and Management for Physicians and the Healthcare Management Executive MBA for Physicians are an MD or DO degree from an accredited School of Medicine or School of Osteopathy, a copy of a current unrestricted license to practice medicine in the U.S. and a Medical School transcript.
+Admission Requirements of the Executive Track Master of Science in Healthcare Leadership and Management and the Healthcare Management Executive MBA are an MD or DO degree from an accredited School of Medicine or School of Osteopathy, a copy of a current unrestricted license to practice medicine in the U.S. and a Medical School transcript.

 Admission Requirements of the Executive Track Master of Science in Healthcare Leadership and Management for Healthcare Professionals and the Healthcare Management MBA for Healthcare Professionals are a Bachelor's degree from an accredited undergraduate school; letters of recommendation; statement of personal and educational objectives; professional certifications or licensure if applicable and a personal interview at the discretion of the program director.

 Admission Requirements to Master of Science in Systems Engineering and Management (SEM): The Executive MS SEM is primarily for working professionals with at least three years of professional experience who can enroll only in cohort classes specially offered late on Fridays and on Saturdays.
 Typical students also have a bachelors degree in engineering, computer science, math, physics, chemistry, economics or finance.
 The Traditional MS SEM is primarily for full-time students who can enroll in regularly offered weekday and weekday evening classes.
 GRE or GMAT scores are required, and typical students have a bachelor's degree in engineering, computer science, math, physics, chemistry, economics or finance.